 If you hold HP shares and HP declares a dividend on the shares, you will be subject to income tax on dividends that you receive, even though the dividends paid on the shares held in your ESPP account are automatically reinvested in HP stock.
-Any dividends received as of January 1, 2018 will be subject to a 30% flat tax (on the gross amount of dividends).
+Any dividends received will be subject to a 30% flat tax (on the gross amount of dividends).